-CUL134 Coordinated Externship in Culinary Arts
+CUL134 Coordinated Externship in Culinary

-The Culinary externship is a learning experience designed to provide the student with goal-related, supervised, evaluated academic experiences in an approved food service establishment.
+designed to provide the student with goal-related, supervised, evaluated academic experiences in an approved food service establishment.
 The externship provides opportunities to apply culinary skills and knowledge in a practical context.
 The student, externship supervisor and course coordinator will develop an individualized externship plan that will include measurable learning objectives.
 Prerequisites: CUL101, CUL111, CUL121.

-CUL205 American Regional Cuisine
+CUL205 American Regional Cuisine 5 Credits